 Blog/Shopify

-Shopify2026-04-045 min read
+ShopifyBy Cory Chamberlain2026-04-045 min read

 Shopify doesn't have purchase orders.
-That's a problem.
+That's a problem.#

 A purchase order is a document you send to a supplier saying "I want to buy X units of Y at Z price, delivered by this date."
 It's the foundation of inventory management.